last modified: Sunday, 04-Sep-2011 22:12:57 CEST

 Other PropertiesMany people think that quartz has a very low thermal expansion coefficient and can easily withstand quick changes in temperature.
 This is not true.
 Silica glass (quartz glass a.k.a. fused quartz) has a thermal expansion coefficient about 1/18th of that of ordinary glass; a red hot silica glass rod can be dipped into water without cracking.
 Lenses made of silica glass and fixed in a rigid apparatus do not get distorted by changes in temperature.

 On the other hand, quartz has a thermal expansion coefficient that is only slightly lower than that of ordinary glass and as you know no one in his right mind will serve hot tea in a wine glass.
-The thermal expansion coefficient is also anisotropic, and is smaller parallel to the c axis: if you heat up a quartz crystal, it will get less elongated, and more stubby (Raz et al., 2002).
+The thermal expansion coefficient is also anisotropic, and is smaller parallel to the c axis: if you heat up a crystal, it will get more elongated.
 For a single, isolated crystal this doesn't matter too much, but in a crystal group the individuals will expand differently in different directions, which might induce considerable stress.
-The opposite, a relative elongation of a quartz crystal, can be observed at increasing pressure (Levien et al., 1980, Glinnemann et al., 1992).

 The thermal conductivity of quartz is higher than that of glass, so overall it can take a bit more , but it's still better to handle quartz crystals with care.
 In general, quartz feels colder than glass.
 The thermal conductivity is anisotropic and higher parallel to the c-axis.